wallisga/slippi_stats/README.md

 - **Routes**: Use blueprint organization with thin handlers delegating to services
 - **SQL**: Add new queries as external .sql files in appropriate categories
 - **Frontend**: Use the component-based architecture with self-contained packages
-- **Observability**: Add tracing decorators to new functions and metrics for business events
+- **Testing**: Add tests that align with the architectural boundaries
 - **Code Style**: Follow PEP 8 for Python, component patterns for frontend
-- **Testing**: Database functions should be testable with in-memory SQLite
+- **Observability**: Use tracing decorators and custom metrics for new features

 ### Getting Started
 1. Fork the repository